QualitativeDataRepository/iqmrnavigator/README.md

   + how long a pause between two consecutive talks has to be for the stream to pause (`pause`), and
   + optionally an external (absolute) link to which the user will be redirected instead of opening the modal (`external`),
 - optionally under the `demo` property:
-  + if a demonstration mode should be enabled (`enable`), whereby the JavaScript function cycles continuously through the entire program in a few minutes, and if enabled
+  + if a demonstration mode should be enabled (`enable`), whereby the JavaScript function cycles continuously through the entire schedule in a few minutes, and if enabled
   + how long the demonstration should take (`duration`), and
   + how long the pause between two demonstration cycle should be (`pause`).